bdstemen/Parkly/README.md

 # Parkly
 Parkly is a multipage web application designed to help users discover and explore national parks in the United States.
+Users can search for parks nationwide or within a certain distance from their current location, filter parks based on activities and location, and view details about each park.
+Additionally, users can add parks they've visited or are interested in visiting to their saved parks list for later reference.

+This project was completed in 3 days as a part of Hack Reactor's software engineering immersive program during the MVP (minimum viable product) phase, wherein one of the key challenges is planning and managing realistic expectations for a full-stack application build from scratch under severe time constraints.

 ## Tech Stack
 ![JavaScript](https://img.shields.io/badge/JavaScript-F7DF1E?style=for-the-badge&logo=javascript&logoColor=black)